Dr. Kate Warner, Head

 Room 2104, Converse Hall

-The Department of Psychology and Counseling provides programs of study at both the undergraduate and graduate levels.
+The Department of Psychology, Counseling, and Family Therapy provides programs of study at both the undergraduate and graduate levels.
 At the undergraduate level, the department offers B.A. and B.S. degrees with a major in psychology.
 Psychology is an exciting and popular undergraduate major and minor at Valdosta State University.
 Undergraduate psychology training assists in preparing students for a number of career alternatives in government, business, industry, etc., that do not require more advanced training.
 It also assists in preparing students for professional or graduate school in psychology, law, physical or occupational therapy, social work, business, education, and other areas.
 At the graduate level, the department offers the M.S. degree in Psychology in Clinical/Counseling and Industrial/Organizational.
 Graduates are prepared to perform services in mental health settings, businesses, community colleges, government, or industries that require graduate training in psychology at the subdoctoral level.
 The department also offers programs leading to the M.Ed. and Ed.S. degrees in School Counseling.
 Information concerning these programs, their admission requirements, continuing education, and other services offered by the department can be obtained by contacting the department.

 Department Mission Statement

-The Department of Psychology and Counseling serves the citizens of the region and state by offering instruction, research, and services designed to advance the understanding of behavioral and cognitive processes and to improve the quality of life.
+The Department of Psychology, Counseling, and Family Therapy serves the citizens of the region and state by offering instruction, research, and services designed to advance the understanding of behavioral and cognitive processes and to improve the quality of life.
 The principle function of the department is to prepare students at the undergraduate and graduate levels to pursue careers within the discipline and affiliated areas.
 A related purpose is to provide courses for programs in education, nursing, and other disciplines.
 At the baccalaureate level, students develop basic skills in scientific research and knowledge of psychological nomenclature and concepts, and they are introduced to the diverse applications of psychology.
 The graduate programs prepare students to apply skills in schools, mental health agencies, government, industry, and other settings.
 Training at the graduate level is designed to prepare qualified, responsible professionals who may provide assessment, consulting, counseling, and other services to the citizens of the region.

 Grade Point Average Requirements